MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 ms.assetid: edfd11c8-ee99-42d8-9878-efc126fe1826
 ---

-# Linux Containers on Windows - LCOW and Moby VM
+# Linux Containers on Windows

 Linux containers make up a huge percent of the overall container ecosystem and are fundamental to both developer experiences and production environments.
 Since containers share a kernel with the container host, however, running Linux containers directly on Windows isn't an option[*](linux-containers.md#other-options-we-considered).
 This is where virtualization comes into the picture.